 During his president's address, Greear, pastor of The Summit Church in the Raleigh-Durham, North Carolina area, gave three defining values he believes should shape the future of the SBC: prioritize the Gospel above all, be willing to do whatever it takes to reach all people and commit to sending every member.

 "The power to 'do' in the Christian life comes only from being soaked in the fuel of what has been done," Greear said.

-“That’s why [the Gospel] has to be above all,” he said, referencing the annual meeting’s theme.
-“A church without the Gospel at the center is a church without power.”
+"That's why has to be above all," he said, referencing the annual meeting's theme.
+"A church without the Gospel at the center is a church without power."

 In his first report to messengers as president of the Executive Committee, Ronnie Floyd said he refuses "to accept doom, gloom, and despair.
 I refuse to believe that division, strife and disengagement is the will of God."

 Rather, God wants to set Southern Baptists "on a course with a future that He has for us," Floyd said, noting, "One of our greatest needs is to create a new culture within our convention family" – one that is "healthy, life-giving and Christ-honoring in every way, the kind of culture that will help us flourish and be fruitful … [in] our work cooperatively to reach the world for Jesus Christ."